PeterShinners/comp/design/types.md

 # Basic Types

-*Comprehensive specification of Comp's core type system: numbers, strings, booleans, and tags*
+*Comprehensive specification of Comp's core numbers, strings, and booleans*

 ## Overview

 This document details the core data types provided by the Comp language and their implementation behavior.
-It covers the unified number system, string templates and formatting, boolean operations, the unit system for domain-specific constraints, and the hierarchical tag system for semantic typing.
+It covers the unified number system, string templates and formatting, boolean operations, the unit system for domain-specific constraints.

+Comp also defines tags, which work as both basic values and shapes.

 ## Builtin Data Types